DevClad-Inc/devclad/apps/server/readme.md

 ## Database and Async

 - PostgresQL (in prod only)
--   Redis for caching and async tasks.
+- Django-Q + Redis for scheduling async tasks.
 - Channel layer for websocket communication.
--   Celery for scheduling async tasks.

 ## Code Formatting

 Using Black to format the code.
+Spaces not tabs.

 ## Testing